 - United States District Court for the Northern District of California

-Participated in successful defense of MediaNews Group and California Newspapers Partnership against private antitrust challenge to acquisition of Contra Costa Times and San Jose Mercury News.
+For MediaNews Group and California Newspaper Partnership, blocked private antitrust challenge to acquisition of Contra Costa Times and San Jose Mercury News (2006 to 2007).

-Defended major electronics company against claims of false and misleading advertising of hard disk drives under California's Unfair Competition Law, False Advertising Law and Consumers Legal Remedies Act.
+Defended and obtained favorable settlement for Samsung Electronics distribution and marketing companies against claims of false and misleading advertising under California’s Unfair Competition Law, False Advertising Law and Consumer Legal Remedies Act.